nspcc-dev/neo-go/docs/cli.md

 ### DB import/exports

 Node operates using some database as a backend to store blockchain data.
-NeoGo allows to dump chain into file from the database (when node is stopped) or to import blocks from file into the database (also when node is stopped).
+NeoGo allows to dump chain into a file from the database (when node is stopped) or to import blocks from a file into the database (also when node is stopped).
 Use `db` command for that.

 ## Smart contracts